ilias-t/demystifying-the-internet-talk/readme.md

         <h3>The Request/Response Cycle</h3>
         <img src='imgs/req-res-cycle.gif' alt='missing' />
         <br>
         <figcaption>Every time you visit a webpage your computer is acting as a client that will send a request to a URL.
 This URL maps to a specific server somewhere else in the world.
 That server is tasked with responding back to you with the information you have requested.
-Each request must contain two things: a URL (also refered to as a path or end point) and an HTTP verb.
-The verb options are: GET, POST, PUT, and DELETE, which mean you want to read, create, edit, or delete some data at a specific end point.</figcaption>
+Each request must contain two things: **a URL**, which represents the location, and an **HTTP Verb**, which represents the intent.
+The verb options are: POST, GET, PUT, and DELETE, which mean you want to respectively Create, Read, Update, or Delete (CRUD) data located at a specific location.</figcaption>
     </figure>
 </details>